 Selected Solo and Group Exhibitions, Commissions and Projects

-2014 Commission from Derwent Pencils to design and style lifestyle images for the company’s new website.
+2014 Commission from Derwent Pencils to design and style a collection of lifestyle photographs for the company’s new website.

 2013 Solo exhibition Beautiful Dystopias, PR1 Gallery, Preston, Lancashire - culmination of residency.